-This week we start with an article highlighting the privacy concerns stemming from the access health companies have to the genetic data of customers.
+We first start with an article highlighting the privacy concerns stemming from the access health companies have to the genetic data of customers.
 Following this, is a piece on Ethnologue, a language database, and how its increased subscription pricing has affected linguists, consultant & student communities world over.
-Next, we discuss the increasing attention organizations are giving to data quality and how AI both exacerbates and alleviates data quality issues.
+Next, we discuss on the increasing attention organizations are giving to data quality and how AI both exacerbates and alleviates data quality issues.
 We also bring to you a story highlighting a data breach at Estee Lauder which has exposed close to 440 million customer records.
 The next article explains the power of data and its significance in the financial market.
 In the end, we bring forward Europe’s approach to win the global battle of industrial data.

 Your DNA is a valuable asset, so why give it to ancestry websites for free?

 The announcement by 23andMe, a company that sells home DNA testing kits, that it has sold the rights to a promising new anti-inflammatory drug to a Spanish pharmaceutical company is cause for celebration.

 World’s largest linguistics database is getting too expensive for some researchers

 It was 2015 when Gary Simons knew that something had to change.
 That was the year spare funds started to dry up at the Summer Institute of Linguistics (SIL), a Bible translation group that helped revolutionize the documentation of endangered languages in the mid–20th century.

 Estée Lauder Database Exposes 440 Million Records

 Estée Lauder is the latest big-name brand to suffer an embarrassing data leak after a researcher discovered 440 million records including plain text emails exposed via an online database.

 We suspected that data quality was a topic brimming with interest.
 Those suspicions were confirmed when we quickly received more than 1,900 responses to our mid-November survey request.